emwap/stream-paper/paper.md

 embedded domain specific languages and work particularly well with the technique of combining shallow and deep embeddings [@svenningsson2013combining].
-Monads can be embedded in an EDSL using the technique from [@genericmonads11].
-Embedding monads in this way has the advantage of applying the right monads laws need for fusion for free.
+Monads can be embedded in an EDSL using the technique by [@genericmonads11].
+Embedding monads in this way gives fusion for free since the host language applies the right monads laws automatically.

-The language Feldspar [@FeldsparIFL2010] has a stream library using a monadic embedding.
-The stream library is almost identical to the Haskell library presented in section [A New Representation for Streams].
-In particular, the type of streams can be the same, except for using a different, embedded monad.
+Feldspar [@FeldsparIFL2010] has a stream library using a monadic embedding.
+The stream library is almost identical to the Haskell library presented in Section [A New Representation for Streams].
+The stream type is the same except using a different embedded monad.
 The only difference for the programmer is that Feldspar requires some constraints on functions which allocate to memory, since not all Haskell types can be allocated in Feldspar.

 # Evaluation